naveedkhalid091/Learn_Next.js/step05_styling/step02_flex_with _tailwindcss/12_auto_margin.md

 ## Auto Margins in Tailwind CSS

-Auto margins in Tailwind CSS are used to center block-level elements (like divs) horizontally within their parent containers.
+Auto margins in Tailwind CSS are used to center block-level elements (like div) horizontally within their parent containers.

 ## Question:

-`If we have justify-center utility available to center the items then why we are required to use auto margins?`
+**If we have justify-center utility available to center the items then why we are required to use auto margins?`**

 ## Answer: